Crazy Water Park

-Crazy Water Aqua Fun Park was a water park in the Gaza Strip that served the territory's small wealthy class.
+Crazy Water Aqua Fun Park was a water park in the Gaza Strip, Palestine.
 The park opened in May 2010 and was burned down by masked men in September 2010, after being closed by the Palestinian Hamas de facto government for allowing men and women to mingle.
 In July, one Australian newspaper called it "the new sensation" among Gaza's "privileged."

 Mohammed Al-Araj, a former economics minister for the Hamas de facto government in the Gaza Strip, was one of the owners of the park.
 Two thousand families visited the Crazy Water Park during the first four days that it was open.